conduktor/conduktor-docs/docs/gateway/configuration/kafka-authentication.md

 As a result, the Client will inherit the ACLs of the service account configured on the backing cluster.

 On top of that, Gateway needs its own Service Account with the following ACLs to operate correctly:
-- read on internal topics and they should (ofc) exist
+- Read on internal topics and they should (ofc) exist
-- describe consumer group for internal topic
+- Describe consumer group for internal topic
 - Describe on cluster
 - Describe topics for alias topics creation